maybebyte/anthesis/why-self-host.md

 # Why self-host/use FLOSS?

-People often don't understand why I choose to be my own provider and use libre software, or why I won't repair a broken Windows/macOS installation.[^1]
+People often don't understand why I choose to be my own provider and use libre software, or why I won't (re)install Windows or macOS for someone.[^1]

-[^1]: I realize that refusing to repair proprietary operating systems can come across as 'holier-than-thou.'
-That said, I don't want to contribute to the success Microsoft and Apple enjoy, nor their hold on those that want my aid, for reasons mentioned in this document.
+[^1]: I *would* recover someone's data for them if they had a broken installation.
+That said, I refuse to (re)install proprietary operating systems because I don't want to contribute to the aforementioned problems.
+Exploitative technology is malware, and that must not be passed on.

 Allow me to explain my reasoning/proselytize.
 Libre software has these benefits among others: